Alberto Naska

-Alberto Fontana (born 14 June 1990), known professionally as Alberto Naska, is an Italian social media personality and racing driver who currently competes in the GT4 European Series and the Lotus Cup Italia for Lotus PB Racing.
+Alberto Fontana (born 14 June 1990), known professionally as Alberto Naska, is an Italian social media personality and racing driver who currently competes in the Lotus Cup Italia and Italian Legend Cars Championship.

 He has over 1 million subscribers on his YouTube channel, with content related to motorsports and racing.

-Naska is currently competing in the 2025 GT4 European Series alongside Italian driver Stefano D'Aste for the italian team PB Racing.

 Early life and education

 Alberto Naska was born in Turin, in the Piedmont region, in 1990.
 In 2012, he graduated at the Polytechnic University of Turin as computer engineer, and moved to Milan the next year where he opened a racing social network and worked as a videomaker.

 Racing career

 In sim racing

 Naska debuted in 2006 as a virtual racer and won a championship in 2007 year.
 As a reward, he received the possibility of driving a Formula Renault 2000 Lite on track.
 In 2012, Naska took part at the Swiss racing reality show Make it Your Race, organized by Abarth and won the Abarth Benelux Trophy in 2013.